johnnybuildsyo/publicbuilders/README.md

 1. Get initial list of builders ✅
 2. Add pictures ✅
-3. Add application form 🛠️
+3. Add application form ✅
-4. Add build log
+4. Add link to build log ✅
-5. Add feedback form
+5. Add google analytics 🛠️
-6. Add google analytics
+6. Add privacy policy and terms of use
+7. Add feedback form
-7. Add favorite button with google event tracking and local storage
+8. Add favorite button with google event tracking and local storage
-8. Profile view
+9. Profile view
-9. Set up API that pulls stats
+10. Set up API that pulls stats
-10. Show a list of projects
+11. Show a list of projects
-11. Show a list of posts
+12. Show a list of posts
-12. Show a list of repos
+13. Show a list of repos
-13. Show random button
+14. Show random button
-14. Use AI to analyze Bing Search API and provide insights
+15. Use AI to analyze Bing Search API and provide insights
-15. Automated Newsletter
+16. Automated Newsletter

 ----